-For the single and problem-free preganancy which is in normal course, the flight is not allowed from the end of 36th week of pregnancy until 7 days after the delivery.
+If they have a single pregnancy from the end of the 36th week of pregnancy until seven days after the delivery.

-It is recommended to choose an aisle seat that will give the pregnant passengers comfort and help them to walk around in the aisle for exercising.

-Doing exercises periodically, walking around the aisle, wearing varsity socks preventing the blood congestion in the veins and leg swelling, avoiding to wear socks, which may interrupt blood circulation, has importance in terms of protecting themselves against the blood circulation disorder which is called Deep Vein Thrombosis.
+Pregnant passengers may find that aisle seats give them more comfort and a better chance to walk around and exercise periodically.
+Pregnant passengers may also wear compression socks to promote better blood flow in the legs and avoid swelling and other conditions like deep vein thrombosis.

-Certain countries do not allow the entry of the pregnant women, who are not their own citizens, from their borders.
-In case of a question regarding this, they should contact with the representative office of the concerned country nearby, before the flight.
+Certain countries do not allow the entry of foreign pregnant women in their borders.
+In case of questions about this, passengers should contact the border control office of the country they intend to visit before the flight.